Call 1-800-352-5294 Now to order by phone. Order Online 24 Hours a Day.

 Use your TASER only in self defense.
 Do not "test" it on someone else.
 In 2009 an Air Force study found that repeated shocks from a TASER stun gun led to heart damage in pigs.
 Specifically, the study examined the pigs' blood and found a jump in the enzyme Troponin T. It also found the pigs suffering high levels of blood acid, a potentially life threatening condition called acidosis.
 It should be noted the pigs in this study were shocked 18 times, when most people are hit once, and none of the pigs died.
 Between 1999 and 2009, there have been 86 deaths connected to the TASER and one-third of the deaths came from some kind of heart failure.
 The manufacturer, TASER International has never been blamed as the leading cause.
 TASER International released a statement calling the Air Force's 18 shocks "extreme" and claiming the blood tests are similar to what "would be expected (from) strong physical exertion."
 TASER International also notes that the Air Force's researcher called his discovery of the Troponin T heart enzyme statistically insignificant, and has always said multiple TASER shocks make no difference.
 Now there is some evidence that multiple shocks may cause damage.
 The American Academy of Emergency Medicine (AAEM) advises a maximum exposure to conductive electronic weapons (CEW) of no more than 15 seconds per 24 hours.

-To test your TASER remove the cartridge by squeezing both sides and pulling it out away from the TASER.
+To test your single shot TASER remove the cartridge by squeezing both sides and pulling it out away from the TASER.
+Multiple shot models can be tested with the Arc Warning Buttons on both sides of the weapon.
 You can now release the safety to turn it on and activate the trigger.
 You will see and hear sparks as they arc across the front of the TASER.
 You can then turn the safety back to the "safe" position in order to conserve your battery.
 That is the proper way to test your TASER without sacrificing a cartridge.
 If you see and hear the sparks, you know your TASER is functioning properly.
 You may want to test your TASER once a month.

 Batteries are provided.
 If you fail to see a spark or the spark is weak, replace the batteries.
 The batteries are located in the handgrip of the M18 and M26.
 Use a ballpoint pen to remove the cover and then slide out the battery holder.
 Make sure the contacts are clean and replace them with AA alkaline batteries.
 Make sure all the batteries are facing the correct way, and carefully slide the battery holder into the handgrip so the contacts match up properly.
 The AIR TASER takes a 9 Volt alkaline battery in the handle.
 Make sure to install it with the positive (+) side up.
-The TASER C2 and TASER X26 models use proprietary DPM Digital Power Modules which you can purchase from us.
-Fully depress the button in the side of the hand grip to remove the DPM battery.
-Batteries and DPMs typically last several years before they need replacing.
+Other TASER models use proprietary Power Modules which you can purchase from us.
+Fully depress the button in the side of the hand grip to remove the battery.
+These batteries typically last several years before they need replacing.

 Never test your TASER by firing at another individual regardless of whether they give you permission.
 Use your TASER only for self defense.
 Avoid targeting the face, head, groin and the frontal chest area near the heart whenever possible to reduce the risk of potential serious injury or death.
-If you have an extra cartridge you wish to use for practice, you can attach a three foot length of aluminum foil onto a wall and fire at that.
+If you have an extra cartridge you wish to use for practice, you can attach a practice target to a wall and fire at that.

 Each cartridge will fire only once.
-If you have a second cartridge, you can reload quickly and fire again, or you can continue to use your TASER on contact as an ordinary stun gun.
+If you have a second cartridge, you can reload quickly and fire again, or you can continue to use your TASER on contact as an ordinary stun gun in "drive-stun" mode.
 To use your TASER as an ordinary stun gun you must hold it hard against the body, preferrably against the skin and continue to hold it there as you activate the trigger.
 You can do this to defend yourself against a second attacker even without removing the spent cartridge.
 If the first attacker is still be connected to your TASER by the wires, they will also be affected by the EMD current.
+This is not nearly as effective as when firing with a cartridge.

 The TASER X26C was modeled after the law enforcement TASER X26, and utilizes the same proven technology.
 One trigger pull of the X26C initiates a 10-second cycle, while the LE law enforcement model runs for 5 seconds.
 Moreover, the trigger on the X26C can be pulled several times to create a 30-second cycle.
 The user can then deploy the X26C, quickly squeeze the trigger 2 additional times to create a 30-second cycle (3 pulls x 10 seconds = 30 seconds), place the X26C on the ground, and depart the scene - while the X26C safely disables the assailant.
 The law enforcement version cannot be triggered multiple times to create back-to-back cycles.
 However the LE version can function again for 5 seconds by pulling the trigger again immediately after.
+The trigger can also be held continuously and will continue to flow current until released.
+Do not hold the trigger for more than 15 seconds.
 Cycle times on both models may be interrupted by placing the safety lever in the "safe" position.
 Per second, the LE X26 delivers 19 pulses of electricity into the target.
 Since the X26C is capable of delivering a much longer cycle, these pulses range from 19 per second for the first 5 seconds, then drop down to 10 pulses per second for any remaining time.

 The range is not determined by the weapon itself, but rather by the cartridge.
-The yellow-tipped civilian air cartridges have a 15-foot range, while law enforcement officers have access to cartridges with ranges of 21' (gray) and 25' (green) in range.
+The yellow-tipped standard air cartridges have a 15-foot range, while law enforcement officers have access to cartridges with ranges of 21' (gray or silver) and 25' (green) in range.
 Finally, the X26 LE model records time and date for each deployment.
 This feature helps protect law enforcement agencies from claims of excessive use-of-force, and also provides management a powerful tool to track usage patterns and prevent misuse.
-The firing data on the X26C is not recorded, and cannot be downloaded.
+The firing data on the X26C is not designed or intended to be recorded or downloaded.

 Avoid targeting the face, head, groin and the frontal chest area near the heart.
 The manufacturer's warning in its training materials states: "When possible, avoid targeting the frontal chest area near the heart to reduce the risk of potential serious injury or death.
 "Serious complications could also arise in those with impaired heart function or in those with an implanted cardiac pacemaker or defibrillator."
 Firing at the back is the preferred option where practical.